Permissionless-Software-Foundation/specifications/ps004-collaborative-coinjoin.md

 **Security Best Practices**

-If a message is sent to this channel that is not e2e encrypted, the message should be rejected.
+If a message is sent to a nodes private channel that is not e2e encrypted, the message should be rejected.
 It is also recommended that wallets change their IPFS and BCH information after each successful CoinJoin transaction.

 ## 5. Soliciting for CoinJoin Participation
 Wallets become aware of other wallets by monitoring the base coordination pubsub channel.
 When a new wallet announces itself, a wallet should record the announcement information.
-It should periodically poll the wallets that it's aware of with requests to join a CoinJoin transaction.
+It should periodically poll the wallets that it's aware of with a request to join a CoinJoin transaction.

 The wallet can poll other wallets by sending a encrypted petition to each wallet using their `bitcoincash:` pubsub channel.
 The wallet should specify the following information in this petition:
 - Minimum number of participants acceptable for a CoinJoin transaction.